simonwicky/SoftwareSecurity/lab04/libfuzzer/reports/04/DESCRIPTION.md

 ```

 ### Suggested Fix Description
-Free the chunk in case of error
+Free the chunk data in case of error